by Texas Homesteader ~

 Cast Iron Cookware Lasts For Decades

 I’m amazed that this skillet has already seen almost a century of faithful service.
 And I love that I’ll still be able to pass it down to my own children.
 And they can pass it on to theirs!

-If you aren’t lucky enough to receive a vintage cast iron skillet from your grandmother, they’re easily purchased new.
+If you aren’t lucky enough to receive a vintage cast iron skillet from your grandmother, they’re easily found at antique stores or thrift store.

 Seasoning a new cast-iron skillet is easy.
 But nowadays you can even purchase your cast iron pre-seasoned.